jhcole/sphinx/doc/usage/restructuredtext/roles.rst

 .. rst:role:: ref

    To support cross-referencing to arbitrary locations in any document, the standard reST labels are used.
-For this to work label names must be unique throughout the entire documentation.
+For this to work, label names must be unique throughout the entire documentation.
 There are two ways in which you can refer to labels: